 At CELT, we count all faculty and staff who participate in our programs as part of our Center.
 The people listed here just happen to participate full-time.

 Dr. Jason Spartz is Director of Instructional Technology.
 He has long supported the academic technology initiative at Saint Mary’s University of Minnesota.
 First as a Media Technician, then as an Information Technology Manager, and currently as the Director of Instructional Technology at the undergraduate college campus.
 With his technical background and strong understanding of faculty instructional needs and user experience expectations, he is excited for the transitioning challenges ahead in face-to-face, blended, and online learning environments.
 Specific areas of interest include the impact of technology on student learning and faculty instruction, along with innovative change relating to organization development.
 Jason has a diploma in Audio Technology, B.S. in Information Technology, M.A. in Education, and an Ed.D in Leadership.

-Dr. Adam Potthast is Director of Assessment and Faculty Development.
+Dr. Adam Potthast is Interim Director of the Center for Excellence in Learning and Teaching.
 He taught philosophy for 18 years before coming to Saint Mary’s and has published articles in Futures,Teaching Philosophy, Teaching Ethics, and Ethics in Biology, Engineering, and Medicine.
 His interests in faculty development center on adapting best practices to instructor strengths, teaching ethics, metacognition, and assessment-as-inquiry.
 He has also worked on grants with the Council of Independent Colleges, Bringing Theory to Practice, and the Teagle Foundation.
 He is co-author of Ethics for Dummies (Wiley Press, 2010).
 It makes a great white elephant gift at office holiday parties.
 He received both an MA and PhD in Philosophy from the University of Storrs.

 Faculty Development Committee